push-protocol/push-whitepaper/README.md

 {% endhint %}

 {% hint style="info" %}
-**Whitepaper is written for Ethereum Blockchain, as EPNS protocol is moving to multi-chain.
+**Whitepaper is written for Ethereum Blockchain, as PUSH protocol is moving to multi-chain.
 Some of the info might be outdated.**
 {% endhint %}

 {% hint style="info" %}